-Overall, the intent of this book and the others in this series is to provide Game Masters with concrete information about how to create communities and places within them for use in their own fantasy roleplaying campaigns and to inspire them to develop places that are believable, colorful, and exciting for their players' characters to visit.
+Overall, the intent of this book ais to provide Game Masters with concrete information about how to create communities and places within them for use in their own fantasy roleplaying campaigns and to inspire them to develop places that are believable, colorful, and exciting for their players' characters to visit.

-This book and the entire City Builder series have also been written so as to be fully compatible with the various existing Skirmisher Publishing LLC d20 publications, including Experts v.3.5, Warriors, and Tests of Skill.
+City Builder has also been written so as to be fully compatible with the various existing Skirmisher Publishing LLC d20 publications, including Experts v.3.5, Warriors, and Tests of Skill v.3.5.